ivankp/hgam_website_backend/Readme.md

 as well as `write()` function calls for the respective output files inside the event loop.

-If a variable depends on a certain number of jets, take care to place the respective `write()` call or `VAR` macro in a place where `enough_jets` has the correct value.
+For variables depending on a certain number of jets, take care to place the respective `write()` calls or `VAR` macros in a place where `enough_jets` has the correct value.

 Note, that `VAR` is a preprocessor macro.
-It avoid a lot of code duplication and easy to make mistakes.
+It avoids a lot of code duplication and easy to make mistakes.
-The meaning of `VAR` is *redefined* several times in the source code.
+The meaning of `VAR` is **redefined** several times in the source code.

 # Compilation and setup instructions
 1. Run `make`.